DEFRA/software-development-standards/docs/guides/continuous_integration.md

 [GitHub Actions](https://github.com/features/actions/) is free to use for open source GitHub repositories.

-You can configure your repository to always require certain checks when merging to protected branches (like `master`).
+You can configure your repository to always require certain checks when merging to protected branches (like `main`).
 If a required check fails, it will block merging until the problem is fixed.

 We recommend making the build a required check.
-This should prevent anyone from merging breaking changes into the master branch.
+This should prevent anyone from merging breaking changes into the main branch.

 There are lots of other tools which can integrate with GitHub, especially if your repository is open source.